The Northern Circuit with Crater Camp

 After a much-needed night’s rest we will bid you goodbye.
 If you have arranged airport transfers with us or a safari / Zanzibar trip, we will collect you from the hotel for your onward journey.

-The Northern Circuit is the longest and also the most remote route.
+The Northern Circuit with Crater Camp is the longest and also the most remote route.
 The longer itinerary means that it has a good acclimatization profile.
 You can naturally "walk high, sleep low" which helps with acclimatisation.

 Even though you don't have to climb the Great Barranco Wall on this route, you will still have a tough summit night approaching via Gilman's Point.
 You will be trekking for long periods of time so a good level of fitness and stamina is recommended.